akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *Lackland’s shadow.*

 The word had cut deep.
 Henry knew what it was to have no place to stand.
 He glanced at the barons and knights about the hall.
-Not all were true friends, and soon he must cross again to Normandy—his father’s country and now his.
+Not all were true friends, and soon he must cross again to Normandy, his father’s country and now his.

 *Too many whisperers.*

-“My father—” The King spoke suddenly, his voice low, resonant, commanding silence.
+“My father,” the King spoke suddenly, his voice low, resonant, commanding silence.

 “My father was mocked as the *Tanner’s Grandson* by every noble in Paris.
 Did he wait for their blessing?
 No. He carved his kingdom with a sword.
 We are kings because God willed it, not because nobles permitted it.”

 Henry’s eyes scanned the far wall, unseeing.
 “They called me Lackland, for I had not a foot of earth to call mine.
 My father gave me silver and told me to wait.
 I waited while my brothers bled the land dry, and when the moment came, I took what was mine.
 I did not ask for a marriage to buy my way to the throne.”

 The hall was still for a moment.
 Men held their tongues.

 Finally, Roger, Bishop of Salisbury, could no longer stay silent in the shadows, but shifted tack.
 “My lord, we speak of silver.”

 Henry nodded, for Roger managed the royal treasury.

 “My lord, I put it to all present that royal seed, the sons and daughters, these are the true currency of kings.”